If you are in need of county case management services, call Lancaster County Behavioral Health and Development Services (BH/DS) at (717) 393-0421.

 Dr. Ginsburg’s work focuses on working with children to teach resilience, build confidence to help them thrive and help them live up to core values with essential goodness,

 American Foundation for Suicide Prevention

 A national leader in suicide prevention and awareness headquartered in New York.
-AFSP funds research, creates educational programs, advocates for public policy, and supports survivors of suicide loss.
+AFSP funds research, creates educational programs, advocates for public policy and supports survivors of suicide loss.

 College Guide For Students With Psychiatric Disabilities

 BestColleges.com published a resource for high school seniors going to college and currently enrolled college students who struggle with mental illness.
-According to the website, this research was done by “examining instructional strategies, course accommodations, and other campus services designed to serve this population.”
+According to the website, this research was done by “examining instructional strategies, course accommodations and other campus services designed to serve this population.”

 Suicide Prevention in College

 Affordable Colleges Online provides community resources and tools related to higher education with an eye on affordability and accreditation.
-This valuable resource guide on emergency assistance will help educate those to be able to learn the warning signs and prevention of suicide in college students.
+This valuable resource guide on emergency assistance will help educate you to be able to learn the warning signs and prevention of suicide in college students.

 Understanding Suicide Prevention